kerberos-io/documentation/content/factory/installation-edge/index.md

 draft: false
 images: []
 menu:
-  enterprise:
+  factory:
-    parent: "enterprise"
+    parent: "factory"
 weight: 304
 toc: true
 ---

-Welcome to the Kerberos Enterprise Edge installation.
-This is the way to go if you want to install Kerberos Enterprise on your Baremetal infrastructure or inside your Private Cloud.

-{{< figure src="../../prologue/deployments/onpremise-more-then-5.svg" alt="When you start having bigger deployments it's recommended to go with a Kubernetes approach." caption="When you start having bigger deployments it's recommended to go with a Kubernetes approach." class="stretch">}}

-Before we can actual start installing the different deployments in our cluster, we need to make sure we have one available.
+This is the way to go if you want to install Kerberos Factory on your Kubernetes cluster at the edge or inside a private cloud.
+Before installing the different deployments in our cluster, we need to make sure we have one available.

+{{< figure src="factory-edge.svg" alt="Process your video streams at the edge. " caption="Process your video streams at the edge." class="stretch">}}

 ## Prerequisites